International Transfer Mitigation Results

 (Mitigation Results Transferred Internationally – ITMO)

-A Country, ¨A¨, that within its borders can no longer reduce its emissions, seeks to implement mitigation projects in a Country ¨B¨.
+A Country, “A”, that within its borders can no longer reduce its emissions any further, seeks to implement mitigation projects in a “B” Country.

-After executing the mitigation project, the reduced or avoided emissions are registered in Country ¨B¨ in order to be able to transfer them as Mitigation results to Country ¨A¨.
+After executing the mitigation project, the reduced or avoided emissions are recorded in Country “B” so that they can be transferred as Mitigation results to Country “A”.

-This transfer of mitigation results is done with the participation and approval of the government of Country ¨B¨ to ensure that these projects carry out additionality actions that benefit Country ¨B¨.
+This transfer of mitigation results is done with the participation and approval of the government of Country “B” to ensure that these projects execute additionality actions that benefit Country “B”.

-Once the transfer is approved by country ¨B¨, these are withdrawn from its national registry and transferred to Country ¨A¨, who includes it as part of its national contribution.
+Once the transfer is approved by country “B”, these are removed from its national registry and transferred to Country “A”, who includes it as part of its contribution at the national level.

 Upon completion of the transfer, the mitigation results are called Internationally Transferred Mitigation Results (ITMO).

-The participation of Country "B" throughout the process makes it possible to identify which communities are already being served and avoids duplicating the intervention in the same areas, expanding the benefits to more communities.
+The participation of Country “B” throughout the process allows us to identify which communities are already being served and avoids duplicating the intervention in the same areas, expanding the benefits to more communities.

-Thanks to the lessons learned from the implementation of these projects, Country ¨B¨ strengthens its technical capacity and improves its protocols to comply with its nationally determined contributions.
+Thanks to the lessons learned from the implementation of these projects, Country “B” strengthens its technical capacity and improves its protocols to meet its nationally determined contributions.